nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Finding a person

-1. Finding a person

 1. Prerequisites: There exists a contact named `Alex Yeoh` in the contact list, and no `Alexander` exists in the contact list.

 2. Test case: `find n/le Y`<br>
    Expected: Contact with name `Alex Yeoh` is listed.

 3. Test case: `find n/alexander`<br>
    Expected: No contact is listed.
 No error is shown.

 4. Incorrect find commands to try: `find`, `find alex`, `find n/`<br>
    Expected: No contact is listed.
 Error details shown in the result display.
 Text in the command box turns red.

 ### Finding a lesson

    1. Prerequisites: There exists a lesson with module code `CS1231` in the contact list, and no `CS1231S` exists in the contact list.

    2. Test case: `findc m/S123`<br>
          Expected: Lesson with module code `CS1231` is listed.

    3. Test case: `findc m/cs1231s`<br>
          Expected: No lesson is listed.
 No error is shown.

    4. Incorrect find commands to try: `findc`, `findc cs1231`, `findc m/`<br>
             Expected: No contact is listed.
 Error details shown in the result display.
 Text in the command box turns red.

 ### Editing a person